New Mexico: Statehood

+World War II and aftermath

 New Mexico was greatly transformed by the U.S. entry into the Second World War in December 1941.
 As in the First World War, patriotism ran high among New Mexicans, including among marginalized Hispanic and indigenous communities; on a per capita basis, New Mexico produced more volunteers, and suffered more casualties, than any other state.
 The war also spurred economic development, particularly in extractive industries, with the state becoming a leading supplier of several strategic resources.
 New Mexico's rough terrain and geographic isolation made it an attractive location for several sensitive military and scientific installations; the most famous was Los Alamos, one of the central facilities of the Manhattan Project, where the first atomic bombs were designed and manufactured.
 The first bomb was tested at Trinity site in the desert between Socorro and Alamogordo, which is today part of the White Sands Missile Range.

-As a legacy of the Second World War, New Mexico continues to receive large amounts of federal government spending on major military and research institutions.
+As a legacy of the Second World War, New Mexico continues to receive large amounts of federal government spending on major military and research institutions that continue to this day.
 In addition to the White Sands Missile Range, the state hosts three U.S. Air Force bases that were established or expanded during the war.
 While the high military presence brought considerable investment, it has also been the center of controversy; on May 22, 1957, a B-36 accidentally dropped a nuclear bomb 4.5 miles from the control tower while landing at Kirtland Air Force Base in Albuquerque; only its conventional "trigger" detonated.
 The Los Alamos National Laboratory and Sandia National Laboratories, two of the nation's leading federal scientific research facilities, originated from the Manhattan Project.
 The focus on high technology is still a top priority of the state, to the extent that it became a center for unidentified flying objects, especially following the 1947 Roswell incident.